Can You Freeze Canned Bean Sprouts?

 In the case of canned bean sprouts, if you’re not a fan of salt, rinse them because the canned varieties tend to have high levels of sodium.

-When you’re unsure if the bean sprouts are safe for consumption, take into account the following factors to determine their condition easier:
+When you’re unsure if the bean sprouts are safe for consumption, take into account the following factors to determine their condition more easily:

 • Bad odor